Notes on extremal and tame valued fields: More constructions of extremal fields, and proof of Theorem

-It follows from \cite[Theorem~5.1]{[AKP]} that the Laurent series fields $(\F_p((t)),v_t)$ and the $p$-adic fields $(\Q_p,v_p)$ are extremal.
+It follows from \cite[Theorem~4.1]{[AKP]} that the Laurent series fields $(\F_p((t)),v_t)$ and the $p$-adic fields $(\Q_p,v_p)$ are extremal.
 The former have equal characteristic, the latter mixed characteristic.
 All of them have $\Z$ as their value group, which is a $\Z$-group.

 In \cite{[K1]} a valued field extension $(L,v)$ of $(\F_p((t)),v_t)$ is presented in which not all images of additive polynomials have the optimal approximation property.
 In \cite{[AKP]} it is shown that $(L,v)$ is not extremal, although it is algebraically complete and its value group $vL$ is a $\Z$-group (of rank 2).
 It is also shown that for the nontrivial coarsening $w$ of $v$ corresponding to the convex subgroup $(v_t t)\Z$ of $vL$, also $(L,w)$ is not extremal.
+As a coarsening of an algebraically complete valuation, it is also algebraically complete.
 Its value group $wL=vL/(v_t t)\Z$ is divisible and its residue field $Lw=\F_p((t))$ is large, but not perfect.
 Note that $(L,v)$ and $(L,w)$ are of equal characteristic.

-\pars In order to prove the remaining existence statements of Proposition~\ref{exextr}, we consider compositions of valuations.
-Unfortunately, contrary to our assertion that the proof of Lemma~5.2 of \cite{[AKP]} is easy (and thus left to the reader), we are unable to prove it in the cases that are not covered by Proposition~\ref{compimpr}.
+\pars In order to prove the remaining existence statements of Proposition~\ref{exextr} concerning non-extremal fields in mixed characteristic, we consider compositions of valuations.
+Unfortunately, contrary to the assertion that the proof of Lemma~5.2 of \cite{[AKP]} is easy (and thus left to the reader), we are unable to prove it in the cases that are not covered by Proposition~\ref{compimpr}.
 (However, we also do not know of any counterexample.)
 In fact, a slightly different version can easily be proved: {\it If $(K,v)$ is ${\cal O}_v$-extremal, then also $(K,w)$ is ${\cal O}_v$-extremal.} We do not know whether the latter impies that $(K,w)$ is ${\cal O}_w$-extremal.
 Proposition~\ref{BaBb} is of no help here because ${\cal O}_v$ is in general not a ball of the form $B_\alpha(a)$ in $(K,w)$.

 It appears, though, that we actually had in mind the following result, which is indeed easy to prove: